Hackathon-Puebla-2026/Equipo_10/DetectionLeaks/README.md

 H(x)= - \alpha \sum_i S_{i} x_i + \beta \sum_{i,j}R_{ij}x_ix_j + \gamma \sum_i x_i,
 $$

-where each term corrsponds to differents penalties, the term with the weight $\alpha$
+where each term corrsponds to different penalties, the term with the weight $\alpha$
 $$
 H_{leak} = - \alpha \sum_i S_{i} x_i
 $$

-reduces the energy if exist a sensor in the node, the term $S_i$ is the sensitivity of find a sensor, calculates by
+reduces the energy if a sensor exists in the node, the term $S_i$ is the sensitivity of find a sensor, calculates by
 $$
 S_i = | H_i^0 - \frac{1}{l} \sum_n H_i^l|
 $$